exasol/exasol-java-tutorial/tls-tutorial/doc/tls_with_exasol.md

 ### The Default TLS Certificate and why you Should Replace it

-In order to allow incoming connections from the start, Exasol comes pre-loaded with a default server certificate.
+In order to allow incoming connections from the start, Exasol comes preloaded with a default server certificate.
 Once you open a browser connection to that machine, your browser will display a warning that the connection isn’t secure.
 There are two reasons for this:

 1. The certificate is signed by an Exasol Certification Agency (CA) and your machine does not have that CA’s certificate pre-installed
 2. Exasol can’t predict where the certificate is going to be hosted, so the hostname is left blank in the certificate